lbproductions/MorQ/README.md

 Setup
 =====

-MorQ uses several levels of gut submodules.
+MorQ uses several levels of git submodules.
 You will need to initialize these modules by running the following command:
 ````
 git submodule update --init --recursive
 ````